Ipek Guvensoy

 Particulars

-Ipek Guvensoy is a social psychologist with a specific focus on intergroup contact, prejudice, polarization and collective action.
+Ipek Guvensoy is a social psychologist with a specific focus on intergroup contact, prejudice, and collective action.
 She got her first degree in Psychology from Uskudar University in 2019.
 During her undergraduate studies, she went on an overseas internship in Northern Ireland, Belfast.
-As a visiting researcher at Queen’s University Belfast, she studied intergroup contact under the supervision of Rhiannon Turner.
+As a visiting researcher at Queen’s University Belfast, she studied intergroup contact under the supervision of Prof. Rhiannon Turner.
 After that, she received her master’s degree at Koc University in the department of Social/Organizational Psychology in 2021.
-Ipek is now a senior (final year) PhD student at Sabanci University.
-During her doctoral studies she also went on an overseas internship in Lisbon, Portugal.
-As a visiting researcher at ISCTE, she studied all-inclusive identities under the supervision of Rita Guerra.
-Ipek is the coordinator of Groupsy Lab and actively executes 5 projects.
-Her research appeared in the Journal of Applied Social Psychology and Journal of Social and Personal Relationships.
+Ipek completed her doctoral studies at Sabanci University under the supervision of Prof. Cigdem Bagci.
+During her doctoral studies she also went on two overseas internships, one in Lisbon, Portugal and one in Barcelona, Spain.
+As a visiting researcher at ISCTE, she studied all-inclusive identities and collective action with Rita Guerra and at University Pompeu Fabra, multiple categorizations and social perception under the supervision of Gert Cornelissen.
+Ipek is a part of Groupsy Lab and actively executes projects.
+Her research appeared in the journal of European Review of Social Psychology and Group Processes & Intergroup Relations.

 Research Interests

-Since 2018, she has experimentally worked on various forms of intergroup contact including electronic contact, imagined contact, mediated contact and direct contact.
-Ipek has conducted research on various intergroup contexts including Turkish-Kurdish, Black-White interethnic relations, Catholic-Protestant, meat-eaters – vegan/vegetarians, environmentalists – non-environmentalist intergroup relations and arbitrary-based groups.
-Ipek’s doctoral thesis looks at the effects of intergroup contact on meta-perception accuracy, and intergroup attitudes.
-Besides her doctoral thesis, she dedicated herself to improving theoretical frameworks in collective action research, particularly an overlooked construct in the overall collective action literature, anti-minority collective action.
-This work further drew her into the theoretical gaps in social identity literature.
+Since 2018, she has experimentally worked on various forms of intergroup contact including electronic contact, imagined contact, mass-mediated contact and direct contact.
+Ipek has conducted research on various intergroup contexts including Democrats and Republicans in the US, Turks-Kurds and Blacks-Whites, Catholics-Protestants in Northern Ireland, meat-eaters – and vegan/vegetarians and arbitrary-based groups.
+Ipek’s doctoral dissertation project looked at the effects of intergroup contact on meta-perception accuracy (e.g., meta-attitude accuracy) which integrated social cognition and intergroup relationships.
+Besides her doctoral dissertation project, she dedicated herself to improving theoretical frameworks in collective action research, particularly an overlooked construct in the overall collective action literature, anti-minority collective action.
+She is also interested in social perception and multiple social categorization processes in which she plans to make grant applications.
+Ipek specialized in close relationships specifically in ideal-partner preferences and marital decision during her master’s studies and did numerous ad-hoc reviews in this research area.